The 9 most common management styles how to find yours

 This leadership style inspires and encourages employees, particularly in times of transition or change.
 Visionary managers are usually planning the next best thing that can help the business grow and succeed.

 This can create a happy workplace culture, as managers often have great relationships with their colleagues and reassure them that the company they work for is growing and has their best interests at heart.
+This style can be successful during brain-storming sessions, when solving problems and coming up with innovative ideas.

 Servant style

 The servant management style puts employees first as they believe the best quality of work is produced when employees feel valued and appreciated.
 Most of all these leaders are engaging, encouraging and supportive and focus on building morale and strong internal relationships.
+This tends to succeed during times of uncertainty and low morale.

 Autocratic style

 Autocratic managers tend to be quite strict in the rules they set and often avoid collaborative situations, due to them wanting to complete tasks efficiently and get results quickly.
+This can work when the team has strict guidelines, tight deadlines and when they need to stay compliant with rules and regulations.

 Laissez-faire

 This is also known as the ‘hands-off’ style.
 It creates great internal relationships with colleagues as it shows that you trust them by letting them work independently and manage their workload.
+Laissez-faire works well on projects that need minimal observation and when the team already works strongly together.

 Democratic style

 This gives everyone in the team the opportunity to pitch their ideas.
 Even though the final decision is made by the manager, it has taken into account various ideas and concepts, helping staff feel involved, valued and improving their confidence, pitching and collaboration skills.
+Ultimately these types of leaders are fair and care about engaging employees and promoting creativity.
+This approach tends to work when aiming to engage staff.

 Pacesetter style